 Do I want a public (or private) school system to provide all the lessons and also follow their reporting and testing standards?

-As with any major parenting decision, you need to give careful consideration to the pros and cons of both methods.
+As with any major parenting decision, you need to give careful consideration to the pros and cons of homeschooling with both methods.